 A Seattle native, Dow graduated from West Seattle High School and the University of Washington, where he also earned two post-graduate degrees in law (1989) and urban planning (1992).
 Today, Dow lives in the same West Seattle neighborhood where he grew up.

-Dow became interested in politics at an early age and in college served as a legislative intern to 34th District State Sen. Phil Talmadge.
-After graduation he practiced law and worked on a number of community projects.
+Dow became interested in politics at an early age, and in college served as a legislative intern to 34th District State Sen. Phil Talmadge.
+After graduation, he practiced law and worked on a number of community projects.
 While helping with efforts to preserve open space, he first worked with County Council member Greg Nickels, who later hired Dow as a legislative aide.

 A two-term state representative (elected 1996 and 1998) before being elected to the 34th District's senate seat in 2000, Dow was co-chair of the House Judiciary Committee and vice-chair of the Senate Ways & Means Committee.

-Dow was appointed to the King County Council in January 2002, and won election to the office four times--in November of 2002, 2003, 2005, and 2007.
+He was appointed to the King County Council in January 2002, and won election to the office four times—in November of 2002, 2003, 2005, and 2007.
 Dow served as County Council Chair in 2009 and led the panel that wrote the 2007 King County budget.
-As a four-year member of the Council's budget leadership team, he worked to slow the growth of King County's jail expenditures through such innovations as drug court, mental health court and driver re-licensing programs.
+As a four-year member of the Council's budget leadership team, he worked to slow the growth of King County's jail expenditures through such innovations as drug court, mental health court, and driver re-licensing programs.
 He has been a consistent supporter of transportation alternatives as a Sound Transit board member and former chair of the Council's Transportation and Regional Transit Committees.